Clever/pickabot/README.md

 ### Starting a Test Instance

-To start a test instance, do the following:
+To start a test instance of pickabot, and to run tests in Slack, do the following:

 1. Check that pickabot-dev is enabled in Slack.
 You may need to check with IT to ask IT to enable the pickabot-dev bot if it is not already.